ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

 table along with the unique access key that they need for registration.
 The address of the server is also displayed on this page for convenience.
-If you have provided an email address for the patient, the email link in this table will launch a mail client with the unique key and server address in the body of the email.
+If you have provided an email address for the patient, the email link in this table will launch a mail client with the body of the email populated from the template associated with the schedule.

 You can view a patient's progress through the schedule by following the link to the named schedule from the table.
 From this table you can view the uploaded